 To make things more nostalgic, Quist says, “This cut has just enough movement to create that perfect bounce as you walk.
 Paired with some hot rollers at home — yes, hot rollers are making a comeback, too — this cut gives you that perfect, classic salon blowout.”

-Don’t call it a comeback — the straight-edge bob has been super-hot lately and carrying into fall.
+Just ask the Kardashians: Both Kim and Kourtney are flaunting the style these days.
 “Bobs are always current,” Mistry says.
 “I do a ton of them all the time.
 For fall freshness, Chen says, “I predict a square bob, with or without fringe.”

 Long, Natural Lengths

 So you can’t quit your new natural beauty routine — well, don’t!
-Long, grown-out hair remains a key look for fall, says Chen and Quist.
+Long, grown-out hair remains a key look for fall, according to Chen and Quist.
 “Natural texture is definitely the winner [in a] textured medium or long-length cut,” Chen tells TZR.
 Likening the mermaid vibe to Brooke Shields in Blue Lagoon and referencing Rosalía’s long, thick hair, Quist says, “This cut is great for thick hair as it’s the least amount of maintenance to style it.”

 If you’re looking to change up the style without cutting off the length, the Mark Ryan stylist suggests changing your part.
 “Try flipping it to the side for instant volume and lightness on the ends,” she says.
 And if you’re in need of long locks inspo, look to celebrities including Olivia Rodrigo, Dua Lipa, and Beyoncé.